solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 *) Prof. Cushman rejects "Nummulites" in favour of Brugiére's "Camerina."
 The word nummulite, however, now belongs to common language, and is in every dictionary.

+A very strange fact in Nature is the predominance of Nummulites almost from the beginning of geological time up to the Eocene, and then their disappearance.
+I have suggested that their extinction has been brought about by the coming into existence in Jurassic times* of a surface Foraminiferal Globigerinid fauna, the corpses of which have rained down and suffocated the nummulites.
+Possibly even the disappearance of the Ammonites may be in part due to the same cause.

+*) I have found definitely that the supposed Cambrian Globigerinas were not Foaminifera at all.

+One thousand million years ago the sun, which has been losing eight million tons a minute ever since, was somewhat hotter and heaver than now.
+Accordingly the earth was nearer to it and day shorter and quicker in return.
+Therefore there was more photosynthesis, a more abundant surface life, and more food for huge benthos nummulites.
+Hence the arising of a silicated nummulosphere.

 ...